the-hedgehog-io/auctions/README.md

-# Zora Auction House with Bid Rebates
+# Hedgehog Auction House with Bid Rebates

 This project implements a **Bid Rebate Auction** system based on Zora's Auction House, enhanced with automatic rebate distribution for outbid users.